gmanchon/gcp-ai-template/about.md

 ## model

+disclaimer: the code currently in the model makes no sense whatsoever, it is just there as a placeholder in order to showcase how to plug the model to the package

 `conf.py` stores the variables of the project (package name and entry file, gcp project, model, model version, bucket)

 `predict.py` can be used outside of the package and is used locally in order to request from gcp a prediction by a trained model